HugoGuillen/ezTracks/README.md

 ---
 ## Setup
-The program it's just the file `eztracks.py`.
+The program it's just the file `eztracks.py`, and works on Linux, Windows (Ubuntu WSL1) (I have not check on Mac).

 I suggest to setup a `conda` environment for installing `ezTracks` dependencies:

 ```bash
 conda config --add channels defaults